warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     where md5chksum is the MD5 checksum (note '#' as first char of sent digest).
 The result of the authentication send is a RESSTRING.
 If the user does not receive a positive authentication response, the connection is closed by the server.
+It is possible to establish an SSL session with the server by issuing the "#!TLS" string as login string.
+In response to that, the server will send back a RESSTRING.
+In case of success RESSTRING, the client can proceed with the SSL link negotiation with the server.

     [admin protocol] [top]